 A screenshot of a digital map titled "Exploring Miesville Ravine Park".
 The map shows a green terrain with various farmstead locations marked by small black dots.
 A legend at the top indicates "Historical Context" and "Natural Resources".
-On the left, there are three image thumbnails: "Farm Remnants" (showing a low stone wall and a cottonwood mark), and "Farm foundation remnants" (showing a low stone wall).
-A text box on the left side of the map area says: "Farm Remnants: Remnant foundations and a lone cottonwood mark a historic farmstead on the bluff."
-A zoom control is visible in the bottom right corner of the map.
+On the left, there are three image thumbnails: "Farm Remnants" (showing a concrete foundation and a cottonwood mark), and "Farm foundation remnants" (showing a concrete foundation).
+A text box in the "Farm Remnants" section reads: "Remnant foundations and a lone cottonwood mark a historic farmstead on the bluff."
+A "x" button is visible in the bottom right corner of the map area.